exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 The new parser must be implemented using an existing, open-source parser that supports definition of Lexer and Parser Rules in C++ code without additional runtime dependencies.
 The implementation needs to be Open Source because the projects where the parser will be used are mainly Open Source, too.
 It is important to avoid additional runtime dependencies, as this would complicate the setup and maintenance of the runtime environment of the UDF client (aka Script Languages Container).
+Also, the license of the library must allow usage in closed source, i.g.
+MIT License.

 Needs: dsn